kukiron/stock-data-app/README.md

 ### API Key

 - If you have your own API key from Alpha Vantage you can set it up in `.env.development`.
-Or get a new one from [here](https://www.alphavantage.co/support/#api-key). _**Note that an API key has a limit of 25 calls a day.**_
+Or get a new one from [here](https://www.alphavantage.co/support/#api-key). _**Each API key has a limit of 25 calls a day.**_

 - If you're facing API limit issue and receiving a message when the app loads or is updated, try running the app with demo endpoints provided by Alpha Vantage.

 - Alternatively, you can run the app without providing any API key.
 This will allow the user to run the app with demo endpoints as well.

-This can be achieved by
+_**Note that demo endpoints are NOT configurable.
+So, they are not all fetching data for the same company.**_

 ## Tools Used